 IS IT WORTH THE PURCHASE?

 Just to note though, again, I don’t believe in keeping a house ultra-sanitized all day, everyday.
 I also want my son’s immune system to be strong without banking on anything.
+(EDIT: Cancer Scientist Mel Greaves has spilled some important details of his 30 years research on children and leukemia – in essence, getting infections in the first year can actually be beneficial!
+It seems children are too clean nowadays!)

 But, this is still a handy tool for when something’s extra moldy, or dirty, or like in our case, someone’s sick at home.
 Or when you’re traveling and you don’t trust the cleaning services of your accommodations.